 Pressure ulcers are localized areas of tissue necrosis that typically develop when soft tissue is compressed between a bony prominence and an external surface for a long period of time.
 Stage 2 pressure ulcers are characterized by partial-thickness skin loss into but no deeper than the dermis.
 This includes intact or ruptured blisters.

 Symptoms of Stage 2 Pressure Ulcers

 Stage 2 pressure ulcers are shallow with a reddish base.
 Adipose (fat) and deeper tissues are not visible, granulation tissue, slough and eschar are not present.
 Intact or partially ruptured blisters that are a result of pressure can also be considered stage 2 pressure ulcers.
-Note that causes of erosion, ulceration, or blistering that aren't a result of pressure (skin tears, maceration, excoriation, etc.) are not included in the definition of a stage II pressure ulcer.
+Note that causes of erosion, ulceration, or blistering that aren't a result of pressure (skin tears, maceration, excoriation, etc.) are not included in the definition of a stage 2 pressure ulcer.